 - Listenership is consistent.
 67 million Americans listen to podcasts monthly and 42 million Americans listen weekly.
 The number of monthly listeners is up 14 percent from last year.

-- Podcast Listeners are dedicated.
+- Listeners are dedicated.
 Podcast fans listen to an average of five shows per week and subscribe to an average of 6 different shows.
 Also, 85 percent of fans listen to the entire show.

 What’s special about a branded podcast?

-It’s a lot like a regular podcast except it’s designed with the specific personality and goals of your business in mind.
+A branded podcast is a lot like a regular podcast except it’s designed with the specific personality and goals of your business in mind.
 It’s a way to naturally represent your mission and they resonate with your target audience.

 Specifically, hosting your company’s own branded podcast will help you to: